AI Governance | | 17 min read

 Common Mistakes to Avoid

-- Days 1-30Create visibility and interim guardrails.
+- Days 1 to 30Find the AI and set interim guardrails.

-- Days 31-60Build the governance foundation.
+- Days 31 to 60Build the governance foundation.

-- Days 61-90Operationalize and monitor.
+- Days 61 to 90Operationalize and monitor.

 What the Framework Should Produce